The frame is responsive and clearly feels like riding a performance MTB.

 The 27.5” x 2.1” MTB tires were fast rolling and heavily treaded.

 Firefox have been launching new models of bicycles over the last 6 months, which increases their portfolio across bicycle categories.
 Hardtail MTB’s are a popular range of bicycles from Firefox with varied price ranges, designs, specs and are built for performance.
 We got the opportunity to test ride the Firefox Axxis 27.5D SSP and here is what we thought.

-The Firefox Axxis 27.5D SSP comes with a hardtail alloy frame.
+The Firefox Axxis 27.5D SSP comes with a hardtail steel frame.
 The top tube on this frame has a slanting top tube, which made sure the rider gets extra stand over clearance when riding over rough patches.
 The frame is responsive and clearly feels like riding a performance MTB.
 The weight of this bicycle was 14.6kgs, which is good for a trail/urban bicycle.